NusantaraRecovery/nr_manifest/README.md

  Clone Device Tree Of Nusantara Recovery
 =============================

-Ceck on https://github.com/BatikRecovery/br_devices for your device
+Check on https://github.com/NusantaraRecovery/nr_devices for your device

 Example :